Advisory Program

 Learning Services

 Santa Fe Prep appreciates and supports diversity among our students.
-Learning Services assists students’ academic needs while supporting the school mission that all students meet their highest potential within our mission to provide a college preparatory education and help all students meet the highest standards.
+Learning Services assists students’ needs while supporting the school mission that all students meet their highest academic potential.
+Development of student agency and self-advocacy skills are encouraged and supported for all students at Prep.

 Other Academic Support

 All our faculty meet with students regularly throughout the day to provide extra instruction as needed.
-Juniors and seniors may be asked to tutor younger students at the recommendation of teachers, the learning specialist, or the school counselor.
-Families may also contract with outside tutors, who are invited to meet with their pupils on campus during the school day in our reserved tutoring rooms.
+Families may contract with outside tutors, who are invited to meet with their pupils on campus during the school day in our reserved tutoring rooms.